Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Domestic violence is the abuse that one person inflicts upon another within an intimate relationship.
 In many cases, one partner will habitually abuse the other to gain control within the relationship.
 While domestic abuse is generally associated with physical assault, it can also be psychological, sexual, emotional or even financial.
 For that reason, many victims fail to come forward or even recognise that their partner’s behaviour is abusive and controlling.
 Domestic violence is rarely a one-off incident, and with time can increase in severity and frequency.
 This is why it’s essential to seek help at the earliest possible stage.

-Why does domestic violence happen?
+Why does domestic abuse happen?

 If you are a victim of domestic abuse, it’s vital for you to understand that you are not at fault.
 Abusive partners can often lead their victims into believing that they are directly responsible for the abuse they are receiving, resulting in habitual violent acts taking place and going unreported.
 Domestic violence can happen for a number of reasons, but generally stems from one partner’s desire for control or power over the other.
 This could be intensified through drugs, alcohol, stress or poor mental health, but these factors are never the sole cause and should not be used to justify their behaviour.

-In many cases, abusers become violent or controlling due to feelings of jealousy, low self esteem of fear of abandonment.
+In many cases, abusers become violent or controlling due to feelings of jealousy, low self esteem or fear of abandonment.
 Rather than attempting to work through these problems, they resort to abusive behaviour.
 In certain cases of domestic violence between heterosexual couples, the male may feel inadequate or inferior when the female achieves success in her career and lash out to claim superiority.
 Whatever the reason, domestic violence is not excusable and should be reported to the police as early as possible.

 If you are suffering from domestic abuse of any form, the police will be able to provide emergency protection from harm.
 In cases of physical assault, the perpetrator will be arrested immediately.
 When you report an incident of domestic violence, it will be investigated by specially trained police offers in Community Safety Units.
 Their duty is to protect victims of domestic abuse from their attackers and prevent it from happening again.